OU Campus Training and Support

 - Keep all text left-aligned.

-- Avoid erroneous HTML code into the HTML editor. (avoid <span> and <div> tags)
+- Avoid erroneous HTML code into the HTML editor, including colors within tables. (avoid <span> and <div> tags)

 - Avoid extra spacing between paragraphs, remove extra space.